bmeck/node/doc/api/esm.md

 <!-- type=misc -->

 To customize the default module resolution, loader hooks can optionally be provided via a `--loader ./loader-name.mjs` argument to Node.
+This argument can be passed multiple times to compose loaders like `--loader ./loader-coverage.mjs --loader ./loader-mocking.mjs`.
+The last loader will be used for module loading and must explicitly call to the parent loader in order to provide compose behavior.

 When hooks are used they only apply to ES module loading and not to any CommonJS modules loaded.

+All loaders are created by invoking the default export of their module as a function.
+The parameters given to the the function is a single object with properties to call the `resolve` and `dynamicInstantiate` hooks of the parent loader.
+The default loader has a `resolve` hook and `null` for the value `dynamicInstantiate`.

 ### Resolve hook